ibm-cloud-docs/monitoring/exporters/prometheus.md

 # Collecting metrics by using Prometheus exporters
 {: #prometheus}

-You can use Prometheus exporters with {{site.data.keyword.mon_full_notm}} to collect metrics from hosts for which a Sysdig agent is not available.
-You can also use exporters to collect metrics that the Sysdig agent does not collect automatically.
+You can use Prometheus exporters with {{site.data.keyword.mon_full_notm}} to collect metrics from hosts for which a monitoring agent is not available.
+You can also use exporters to collect metrics that the monitoring agent does not collect automatically.
 {:shortdesc}

 Sysdig curates and maintains [PromCat](https://promcat.io/){: external}.
 PromCat is an enterprise resource catalog where you can find supported monitoring integrations for Kubernetes platforms and cloud-native services.